 - Learn about northern Thai culture and native plant life at Mae Fah Luang Art and Cultural Park

-- Check out the colorful displays of fresh fruits and other goods at the central market
+- Check out colorful displays of goods at the vibrant central market

 - Have lunch at a restaurant featuring Northern Thai specialties